User interface development home page

-The user interface for Microsoft Dynamics 365 for Finance and Operations differs significantly from the interface for Microsoft Dynamics AX 2012.
+The user interface for Finance and Operation applcications differs significantly from the interface for Microsoft Dynamics AX 2012.
 The client in Dynamics AX 2012 is a Microsoft Win32 application that has extensions that use ActiveX, WinForm, or WPF controls.
 The X++ application logic runs on the client for the form and table methods, and some logic occurs on the server.
 For controls, both the X++ logic application programming interface (API) and the physical Win32 control are tightly connected on the client.
 The client is an HTML web client that runs in all major browsers.
 These browsers include Microsoft Edge, Internet Explorer 11, Chrome, and Safari (see System requirements).
 The move to a web client has produced the following changes to client forms and controls:

 - Form controls are split into logical and physical parts.
 The X++ logical API and related state run on the server.

 - The logical and physical parts are kept in sync through service calls that communicate changes from each side.
 For example, a user action on the client creates a service call to the server that is either sent immediately or queued so that it can be sent later.

 - The server tier keeps the form state in memory while the form is open.